Why is this important?

 The new rules about CTR only affect people of working age.

 If you’ve reached the age for Pension Credit and your income is low enough, you’ll still be able to get a full discount on your council tax bill as you did before April 2013, as long as your circumstances haven’t changed.

 You won't be treated as a pensioner for CTR purposes if either you or your partner gets one of the following benefits:

 People of working age

-If you’re under the age for getting Pension Credit, you're unlikely to get a full rebate and will have to pay some money towards your council tax bill.
-This may be a big change for some people who currently get a full rebate under the Council Tax Benefit scheme.
+If you’re not a pensioner, you're unlikely to get a full rebate and will have to pay some money towards your council tax bill.
+This may be a big change for some people who were getting a full rebate under the Council Tax Benefit scheme.

 What could the new schemes be?